 Red potatoes are one of my favorites for roasting.
 They stay soft and fluffy on the inside, and the cut side crisps up nicely.
 Using both olive oil and butter to coat them helps them get that deep golden brown.

-The lemon flavor is strong when they’re fresh out of the oven, but gets less intense as the parmesan garlic roasted potatoes sit.
+The lemon flavor is strong when they’re fresh out of the oven, but gets less intense as the potatoes sit.
 If you make them ahead of time or have leftovers you’d like to reheat, squeeze a little fresh lemon juice over them and toss before serving.

-I love easy side dishes like these parmesan garlic roasted potatoes because honestly, putting on a big holiday meal can be stressful.
+I love easy side dishes like these potatoes because honestly, putting on a big holiday meal can be stressful.
 These are very simple to make, and when you’re done you have a gorgeous, delicious side dish that looks and tastes impressive.

 You can use 1/2 – 3/4 tsp garlic powder in place of fresh garlic.
 Use a little more if you love garlic flavor.
 Garlic powder is quicker and easier, and I find the taste just as good.